eza-community/eza/man/eza.1.md

 ## `NO_COLOR`

-Disables colours in the output (regardless of its value).
+Disables colors in the output (regardless of its value).
 Can be overridden by `--color` option.

 See `https://no-color.org/` for details.

 ## `LS_COLORS`, `EXA_COLORS`

-Specifies the colour scheme used to highlight files based on their name and kind, as well as highlighting metadata and parts of the UI.
+Specifies the color scheme used to highlight files based on their name and kind, as well as highlighting metadata and parts of the UI.

 For more information on the format of these environment variables, see the [eza_colors.5.md](eza_colors.5.md) manual page.